Skip to main content

 The overarching goal in transforming the manufacturing environment is better overall equipment effectiveness (OEE).
 Improved OEE increases efficiency and yield, reduces or eliminates scrap, and improves quality — all of which leads to an improved return on investment (ROI) as well as a more sustainable, efficient, environmentally responsible enterprise.
 IIoT can help you accomplish all these goals.
 These five steps can get you there:

-An effective strategy aligns your existing and future investments with the outcomes you want — and paves the way for a sustainable future.
+An effective digital transformation strategy aligns your existing and future investments with the outcomes you want — and paves the way for a sustainable future.
 For example, when your processes run more efficiently, you can improve how you use everything from raw materials to energy.
-More efficiency can reduce scrap and waste — and even greenhouse gases, making your digital transformation a win not only for your organization but for the world.
+More efficiency can reduce scrap and waste — and even greenhouse gases, making your digital transformation journey a win not only for your organization but for the world.
 Hitachi’s Stairway to Value framework can help you develop your plans for a digital environment. i With a successfully implemented strategy, your organization will be able to connect equipment, visualize and analyze data in real time, and benefit from predictive and prescriptive processes for long-term value.

 With so many technology options, it can be difficult to know where to start with digital transformation.
 You likely already have many systems in place, such as an enterprise resource planning (ERP) system and a manufacturing operating system (MOS).
 Rest assured that there’s no need to reinvent the wheel.
 You can achieve better efficiency and effectiveness by applying digital technology to existing systems.